this-is-tobi/template-monorepo-ts/README.md

 The environment variables are parsed to extract only the keys with the given prefixes (default parsed prefix set [here](./apps//api/src/utils/config.ts)) to improve security, and the keys are divided by the `__` identifier to recreate the configuration object (note that the array must be passed as JSON in the environment variables).

+[Prisma](https://www.prisma.io/) is used as an example ORM in the template, providing complete and simplified control of the database based on API code (migrations, simplified queries, etc.).
+The code base has been split as much as possible to allow easy migration to other ORMs such as [Drizzle](https://orm.drizzle.team/), [Mongoose](https://mongoosejs.com/) or others; to do this, simply replace the `prisma/` folder with the corresponding solution and update the `resources/**/queries.ts` files.

 ### Shared resources

 The `packages` folder can be used to share resources between different applications, and is already used to share `eslint` / `typescript` configurations, a `test-utils` utility package for testing and a `shared` package containing Zod schemas and API contracts.
 It can also be used to share utility functions, schemas and so on between different applications or packages.